HenriquesLee/Modular-Expert-System/README.md

 3. **Question Answering (QA):** Equipped with a robust QA module, the system can accurately respond to queries based on the vectorized content of the PDFs.

-4. **Offline Operation:** Our system operates entirely offline, eliminating the need for external keys or online services.
-This ensures data privacy and reduces dependency on external resources.

-5. **Resource Optimization:** It intelligently utilizes both CPU and GPU resources for processing, maximizing efficiency and performance.
+4. **Resource Optimization:** It intelligently utilizes both CPU and GPU resources for processing, maximizing efficiency and performance.

 ### Components: